philtoms/ng-boilerplate-shop/README.md

 #Architecture

-Architectural needs vary. ngBoilerPlateShop is feature oriented, meaning that new feature level components can be added to the project or can replace existing ones simply by dropping them into the source tree.
+Architectural needs vary. ngBoilerPlateShop is feature oriented, meaning that new feature level components can be added to the project or can replace existing ones simply by dropping them into the source tree and referencing them in app.js.

 ngBoilerPlateShop uses tried and tested patterns to keep features isolated.
 Override the following components to productionise your application: